 Recently, there was a number of media reports, containing information on caffeine having positive results on hair growth and hair loss.
 Actually, those scientific studies have been available since 2014, and there is a plethora of caffeine-based hair care products on the market.
-In fact, knowing of its stimulating effect, we used caffeine in our flagship The Hair Fuel hair growth mask, so today we dive deep and explain how caffeine works with hair growth and hair loss.
+And in fact, knowing of its hair stimulating effect, we used caffeine in our flagship The Hair Fuel hair growth mask.
+Today, we dive deep and explain how caffeine works with hair growth and hair loss.

 What is Caffeine?

 Caffeine is a stimulant: a bitter, white crystalline organic water soluble compound, a methylxanthine alkaloid.
 It also world’s widest consumed psychoactive drug (!).
-It is found in the seeds, nuts, or leaves of a number of plants native to Africa, East Asia and South America, caffeine helps them to protect against predator insects and to prevent germination of nearby seeds.
+Caffeine exists in the seeds, nuts, or leaves of a number of plants native to Africa, East Asia and South America.
+This helps these plants to protect against predator insects and to prevent germination of nearby seeds.
 The most well-known source of caffeine is the coffee bean.
-Naturally occurred caffeine is also contained in various tea leaves including mate, green and black tea, cacao beans, guayusa – an Amazonian plant and guarana berries.
+Naturally occurred caffeine is also contained in various tea leaves including mate, green and black tea, cacao beans, guayusa – an Amazonian plant, and guarana berries.

 Caffeine and hair growth

-While you might have thought that the morning coffee you had was not only an awakening, but also a hair-growing experience, drinking coffee isn’t what’s going to help you hair to growth.
+While you might have thought that the morning coffee you had was not only an awakening, but also a hair-growing experience, drinking coffee isn’t what’s going to help your hair to grow.
 Scientists estimate we need an equivalent of 50-60 cups of coffee in order to produce noticeable hair-growing results – the amount which is unsafe, insane and is NOT what you should do.
 It would be extremely harmful to your body and would put you at risk of a heart attack.
-Coffee consumed orally is also known to be addictive: if you take more than two cups a day, you can form a dependence and might experience headaches, anxiety, or even depression.
+Coffee consumed orally is also addictive: if you take more than two cups a day, you can form a dependence and might experience headaches, anxiety, and depression.

 In a nutshell, drinking 50-60 cups of coffee is NOT what you should be doing to grow your hair long.
-A number of studies, however had shown that hair follicle with ease absorbs caffeine directly.
+A number of studies, however had shown that hair follicle absorbs caffeine directly and with ease.
 This explains the logic behind tea rinses and coffee grounds scrubs for your scalp – both of which make sense from scientific standpoint.

 How does caffeine work with hair follicles?